anebz/cloud/Accreditations/aws_solutions_associate.md

 	- Origin request/response: only when cloudfront requests the origin/retrieves a response
 * Cloudfront functions: lightweight version of Lambda@Edge, less capabilities but better latency and cheaper.
 Executed in one of 218 edge locations.
 Used for access control & authorization, HTTP redirects, cache manipulation.
 	- Supports JS, max exec time is 1ms, max memory is 2MB, has no network access.

+---

+AWS Global accelerator: uses the AWS global network to optimize the path from your users to your applications, improving the performance of your TCP and UDP traffic.
+It can direct user traffic to the nearest application endpoint to the client.

 ### 3.2.
 API Gateway